steelthedev/steelthedev/README.md

 I am Akinwumi Iyanuoluwa Ayomiposi a full stack developer and a final year metabolite.

-I create web applications with Django and ensure its smooths running with react js.
+I create web applications with Django and Vue on the front end .

-I have my stacks in Django and React js.
+I have my stacks in Django and Vue js.
 Python development is also a forte.